What Grass Grows in Shade? 5 Best Shade Tolerant Grass Species

 3. Fescue

 Fescue is a great grass that grows in shade but that does not mean it will thrive well in densely shaded areas such as those with dogwoods.
-However, if you’re looking for a cool-season grass for shade, tall fescue would be excellent to plant in your lawn.
+However, if you’re looking for cool-season grass for shade, tall fescue would be excellent to plant in your lawn.

 Turf-type tall fescue is shade-tolerant and can also grow well in drought conditions as well as low-fertility regions.
 It is, however, worth noting that even though fescue grass is shade-resistant to some extent, it still prefers full sun for optimum growth and coverage.